florintanasa/jmix-cli/README.md

 A high-performance, parametric, and agnostic Command Line Interface (CLI) tool designed to automate architecture blueprinting for **Jmix 2.x / Spring Boot** applications.

-This engine eliminates the heavy RAM consumption of traditional IDEs (like IntelliJ Jmix Plugin) by completely orchestrating Data Models, Liquibase Versioning, FlowUI Views, Dynamic Collections, and Multi-language Localization using local AI models and structured CSV configurations.
+This engine eliminates the heavy RAM consumption of traditional IDEs by completely orchestrating Data Models, Liquibase Versioning, FlowUI Views, Dynamic Collections, and Multi-language Localization using local AI models and structured CSV configurations.

 ## 🚀 Key Features